ameer-ali-jamali/E-Project_Using_Laravel/README.md

-#First must installed local host serevr wamp32 or wamp64 or xamp ..
-open project in vsCode or phpstrom and after in the last you can see one (.env.example) file

-first you have to rename it to (.env) file and after open editor terminal and run some cmds..

-and must create database with name ( std ).
+First must installed local host serevr wamp32 or wamp64 or xamp and after open project in vsCode or phpstrom and after in the last you can see one (.env.example) file first you have to rename it to (.env) file and after open editor terminal and run some cmds.. and must create database with name ( std ).

 1.Composer Update